PDF

 Advances in food technology are driving the growth of the upcycled food products market by making it easier to turn food waste into high-quality, edible products.
 New upcycling methods are improving the quality, safety, and appeal of ingredients that would otherwise be discarded.
 This makes upcycled food more attractive to consumers who are interested in sustainability and reducing waste, helping to create unique and environmentally friendly products.

-Similarly, in February 2024, Warner’s Distillery launched Trash and Treasure Spirits, a range of alcoholic drinks made from surplus food, including unwanted fruits and peels.
+Similarly, Warner’s Distillery launched Trash and Treasure Spirits, a range of alcoholic drinks made from surplus food, including unwanted fruits and peels.
 These ingredients, which would normally go to waste, are being transformed into high-quality spirits.
 This innovation shows how food technology can creatively repurpose waste into premium products, helping to reduce food waste while offering unique, sustainable options for consumers.

 Higher Production Costs